 - 1. Redox titrations of determination of ascorbic acid - 2.
 Determination of total alkalinity of soda ash. - 3.
 Determination of chlorides by Mohr's method, Fajan's method and Volhard's method. - 4.
 Determination of manganese in pyrolusite by oxalate method. - 5.
-Analysis of total Iron in ore by reduction with stannous chloride. - 6.
-Complexometric titration for the analysis of limestone and dolamite with EDTA. - 7.
-Estimation of the purity of oxalic acid employing standard Ce (IV) solution. - 8.
-Determination of purity of ammonium chloride. - 9.
-Determination of alcohol from beverages spectrophotometrically using dichromate. - 10.
-Determination of iodine in iodized salt - 11.
-Determination of % of tannin in tea leaves - 12.
-Coal analysis for moisture, ash, volatile matter and fixed carbon. - 13.
-Gravimetric determination of chloride. - 14.
-Gravimetric determination of sulphate
+Analysis of total Iron in ore by reduction with stannous chloride. - 1.
+Complexometric titration for the analysis of limestone and dolamite with EDTA. - 2.
+Estimation of the purity of oxalic acid employing standard Ce (IV) solution. - 1.
+Determination of purity of ammonium chloride. - 2.
+Determination of iodine in iodized salt - 3.
+Coal analysis for moisture, ash, volatile matter and fixed carbon. - 4.
+Gravimetric determination of chloride. - 12.
+Gravimetric determination of sulphate - 13.
+Determination of Cr (VI) using Diphenyl carbazide - 14.
+Determination of Fe (II) using 1,10-Phenanthroline - 15.Determination of Dissolved Oxygen - 16.Determination of Sodium and potassium in a mixture by flame photometry